illinois-cse/git-local-sp19/_episodes/05-history.md

 --- a/mars.txt
 +++ b/mars.txt
 @@ -1,3 +1,4 @@
 Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
- But the Mummy will appreciate the lack of humidity +An ill-considered change.
+The night will reduce the effectiveness of the rover solar panels The lack of atmosphere will require radiation-hardened electronics +An ill-considered change.
 ~~~
 {: .output}